Energy Dissipation Bounds for Autonomous Thermodynamic Cycles: Discussion

-The other two terms in $(\ref{eq:dissipation_form_2})$ are the same dissipation terms found in our earlier work ~\cite{Machta15}.
-The first of these, $v^2/D$, is the energy required to break time symmetry in the control parameter,i.e. the energy required for ``constantcy" in the control clock~\cite{PietzonkaSeifert18,CaoTu15}.
-The final term $Dg^\th$ can be thought of the energetic cost of straying from the optimal protocol (a geodesic~\cite{Crooks07}).
+The other two terms in \rfeq{eq:mainresult} are analogous to dissipation terms found in an earlier paper~\cite{Machta15} investigating a discrete system.
+The first of these, $v^2/D$, is the energy required to break time reversal symmetry in the control parameter, i.e. the energy required for ``constantcy'' in the control clock~\cite{PietzonkaSeifert18,CaoTu15}.
+The final term $Dg^\th$ can be thought of the energetic cost of straying from the optimal protocol, a geodesic~\cite{Crooks07}.

+Figure \ref{fig:energy_curves}a plots the contribution to the total energy cost of a control protocol from the two sources of dissipation: the nonconservative work done by the control parameter on the $\bb x$ system ($W^{NC}=W^{on}-\Del F$ shown in blue) and the work required to break time reversal symmetry and direct the movement of $\th$ forward in time ($W^{TR}=\int \f{v^2}{D}\d t$ shown in red).
+We see that they are minimized on opposite ends of the stochasticity spectrum.

-In equation $(\ref{eq:dissipation_form_2})$ is an implicit energetic tradeoff.
-A control protocol that is very precise ($D\ll v$) pays a high energetic cost for strongly breaking time-reversal symmetry.
-However, a control protocol that is only weakly time-symmetry breaking ($D\gg v$), pays an energetic cost for undergoing suboptimal trajectories and performing redundant thermodynamic transitions.
-Ref.~\cite{SivakCrooks12} investigated the energetically optimal control {\it path} $\lambda(t)$.
-This work shows that there is also the question of the energetically optimal ``diffusive tuning" between $v$ and $D$ which minimizes this tradeoff.
+In \rfequation{eq:mainresult} there is an implicit energetic tradeoff.
+A control protocol that is very precise ($D\ll v$) (e.g. the red curve in Figure \ref{fig:energy_curves}b) may minimize the dissipation due to thermodynamic friction done by the control parameter on the system, however, such a protocol pays a high energetic cost for strongly breaking time-reversal symmetry.
+On the other hand, a control protocol that only weakly breaks time-reversal symmetry ($D\gg v$) (e.g. the blue curve in Figure \ref{fig:energy_curves}b), pays a high energetic cost for undergoing suboptimal trajectories and performing redundant thermodynamic transitions.
+Ref.~\cite{SivakCrooks12A} investigated the energetically optimal control {\it path} $\lam(t)$.
+This work shows that there is also the question of the energetically optimal ``diffusive tuning'' between $v$ and $D$ which minimizes this tradeoff (e.g. the purple mark and curve in Figure \ref{fig:energy_curves}a, b).
 In particular, the optimal control protocol is not deterministic $(D\neq 0)$.